pranavdua02/College.ai-main/README.md

   - `Ask_To_PDF.py`: Functionality to train/upload PDFs and make queries.
   - `Resume_Analyser.py`: Analyze resumes and provide recommendations.
   - `Contest_Calendar.py`: Information about all the upcoming coding contest.
+  - `Job_Tracker.py`: User can track all their job application.
   - `ATS.py`: Match job descriptions with resumes and show feedback.
   - `Prompt_Examples.py`: Examples for prompting in Ask to PDF.